Go West (song): Certifications

+Release history

 Other versions

-German metal band JBO covered the song on their 1997 Album laut (loud), entitled "Ein Fest" (a party), mocking the song.
+German metal band JBO covered the song on their 1997 Album laut (loud), entitled "Ein Fest" (a party), parodying the song.

 Remixed Eurodance versions of the song have appeared on the Dancemania series albums, including Dancemania SPEED 4 issued in 2000.

 Clubringer covered the song in 2003 with a trance CD single released in Poland.
 Four versions of the song were created.

 The Swedish PSB cover band West End Girls released their version of the song in January 2006.
 In 2007, classical singer Rhydian performed the song on The X Factor, surrounded by men in sailor outfits.

 Austrian baritone singer Patrizio Buanne used the notes and changed its lyrics in the song "Stand Up (Champions Theme)", which was included in some versions of his 2006 album Forever Begins Tonight.

 German pop singer Mickie Krause covered the song on his 2008 album 10 Jahre – Gute Unterhaltung entitled "Orange trägt nur die Müllabfuhr".
 On the occasion of the UEFA Euro 2008 football championship, he published the chorus melody that directed against the Netherlands' abusive song, alluding to the traditional orange jersey of the Netherlands national football team.

 British comedy band The Wurzels covered the song on their 2010 album A Load More Bullocks.

 Osem, the Israeli food giant, created a commercial for its ketchup based on the Pet Shop Boys video clip and song version a short time after the single was released.

 Hermes House Band released a version in 2006.

 Bulgarian comedy band Zamunda Banana Band's "Назад към природата" ("Back to Nature") is a parody of "Go West".

 The Japanese pop group Beyooooonds covered the song on their debut single, titled "Go Waist".
 Beyooooonds interprets "Go West" as a waist exercise song.

 British retailer GO Outdoors parody the song in a 2016 advert, altering the lyric "Go west" to "Go there".